Auditing user sessions

 If you want to perform internal audits, you can enable the session audit feature.
 This feature allows you to log the actions that are performed by the logged-in user.

-To enable the session audit feature, set the
+To enable the session audit feature, in the

 enabled parameter to